-10 points (includes Assignment 1)
+8 points (includes Assignment 1)

-Provide a written overview of the organization you have decided to profile, reiterating and expanding upon Assignment 1 content.
+Provide a written overview of the organization you have decided to profile, reiterating and expanding upon Assignment 1 content, without bullets.

-General Information
+Embed General Information

 - The name of the organization - Mission Statement purpose of the organization - Explain which sector (public, not-for-profit, commercial) the organization falls under and why it is in that sector.